What is Generative AI: Exploring Examples, Use Cases, and Models

 What is generative AI?

-Advantages of generative AI models
+Benefits of generative AI

 • Improved decision-making: Generative AI models can provide insights and predictions based on data analysis, helping businesses make more informed decisions.
+Based on the survey of generative ai almost 85% of leaders regularly incorporate generative AI into their work.

 • Innovation: Businesses can generate ideas for new products and processes using generative AI.
 These practices foster innovation and help teams stay ahead of the curve.